psf/black/README.md

 ### 18.3a5 (unreleased)

+* add line breaks before all delimiters, except in cases like commas, to better comply with PEP8 (#73)

 * fixed handling of standalone comments within nested bracketed expressions; Black will no longer produce super long lines or put all standalone comments at the end of the expression (#22)